Security Logging and Monitoring (PCI DSS Requirement 10): Why all the Fuss?

 Moving forward, it should be easy to comply with this rule, as most software packages and applications come equipped with the ability to perform the level of logging required for compliance; however, this capability may not always be enabled out of the box.
 When selecting software vendors and applications for use within the PCI environment, ensure they provide all of the requirements described in PCI DSS Requirement 10.
 All modern operating systems, including Windows, Linux and Mac OS X, also provide these functions out of the box, but they require additional work to turn them on and tune them to the required settings.

 At the end of the day, remember that the PCI DSS is all about intent, and the intent here is reconstructing an electronic theft or data breach to determine when it occurred, how it occurred and who carried it out.
 Organizations that can demonstrate this ability will not only comply with the intent and rigor of the DSS, but will also ensure that data compromises—when they happen—can be detected quickly and investigated thoroughly.

-If you have additional questions regarding your organization’s PCI compliance, we’d be happy to help.
+If you have additional questions regarding your organization’s PCI compliance, or if you’re interested in purchasing a log monitoring solution for your business, we’d be happy to help.
 Just give ControlScan a call at 1-800-825-3301 X 2.